Ba-Charaf/mindguard/PRIVACY_POLICY.md

 ---

-**Summary:** Zenitsu - Focus Blocker respects your privacy.
+**Summary:** MindGuard - Focus Blocker respects your privacy.
 All data stays on your device.
 No tracking, no servers, no data collection.